GregoryVds/tcpsnitch/README.md

 # Tcpsnitch

-`tcpsnitch` is a tracing tool designed to investigate the interactions between an application, the TCP/IP stack and the network.
+`tcpsnitch` is a tracing tool designed to investigate the interactions between an application and the TCP/IP stack. `tcpsnitch` runs the specified command until it exits and intercepts all libc function calls on internet sockets.

 ## Overview

-`tcpsnitch` runs the specified command until it exits and intercepts all libc function calls on internet sockets.
-For instance, one may run the following command to trace the `curl` program:
+To start gently, one may run the following command to trace the `curl` program:
 ```bash
 $ tcpsnitch curl google.com
 ```

-For each opened socket, `tcpsnitch` builds an ordered list of function calls, where each function invocation is called an **event**.
-For each event, `tcpsnitch` records the arguments, the return value and various information such as the current timestamp.
-For instance, a `connect()` event might look like this in a socket trace:
+For each opened internet socket, `tcpsnitch` builds an ordered list of function calls (a function invocation is called an **event** in the remaining of this document).
+For each event, `tcpsnitch` records the arguments, the return value and various information such as the current timestamp or the thread id.
+Specifically, a `connect()` event might look like this in a socket trace:

 ```JSON
 {